JeffreyChan0913/machineleanring/README.md

 			+	Here is the error code.<br/>
 			+	"Error in UseMethod("R2") :  no applicable method for 'R2' applied to an object of class "c('double', 'numeric')"<br/>
 			+	The way I solve the problem is by adding carett:: in the front, full code-> caret::R2(prediction.object, test.data)<br/>
-5) Classification Methods Essentials (Currently at this sectino Dec 29, 2020)
+5) Classification Methods Essentials (Currently at this sectino Dec 29, 2020) <br/>
-		- Logistic Regression Essentials in R
+		- Logistic Regression Essentials in R<br/>
-		- Stepwise Logistic Regression Essentials in R
+		- Stepwise Logistic Regression Essentials in R<br/>
-		- Penalized Logistic Regression Essentials in R: Ridge, Lasso and Elastic Net
+		- Penalized Logistic Regression Essentials in R: Ridge, Lasso and Elastic Net<br/>
-		- Logistic Regression Assumptions and Diagnostics in R
+		- Logistic Regression Assumptions and Diagnostics in R<br/>
-		- Multinomial Logistic Regression Essentials in R
+		- Multinomial Logistic Regression Essentials in R<br/>
-		- Discriminant Analysis Essentials in R
+		- Discriminant Analysis Essentials in R<br/>
-		- Naive Bayes Classifier Essentials
+		- Naive Bayes Classifier Essentials<br/>
-		- SVM Model: Support Vector Machine Essentials
+		- SVM Model: Support Vector Machine Essentials<br/>
-		- Evaluation of Classification Model Accuracy: Essentials
+		- Evaluation of Classification Model Accuracy: Essentials<br/>

 The list will be updated